Join the Father Felice Friends Circle

 Many of our long-term supporters knew Fr.
 Felice as pastor of the historic St. Francis of Assisi Church on West 31st Street, where he served from 1973 to 1982.

-Their groundbreaking idea – to provide permanent, affordable housing with on-site medical, psychiatric, wellness, and social services for New York City’s homeless struggling with severe mental illness – was radical at the time.
+Their groundbreaking idea – to provide permanent, affordable housing with on-site medical, psychiatric, wellness, and social services for New York City’s homeless struggling with serious mental illness – was radical at the time.
 Now, it’s the standard of care.

 We invite you to join our Father Felice Friends Circle with a leadership gift of $1,000 or more and receive invitations to special events and communications from our leadership.